Poider/scrapperUSAID/AfricaFertilizer/report/ReformedReport.md

 		}
 -----------------------------------
 CATALOGUE of the data you may find down there :
---note : countries may differ on data, e.g. you may find a graph in a country and not in another. (not so many differs) --
+!--note : countries may differ on data, e.g. you may find a graph in a country and not in another. (not so many differs) --

-(studies that's uses crop land/per crops are up until 2016)
+data catalogue by country :
 { "Data": "Annual Government Contribution to Subsidy Price by Product", "description": "" }, { "Data": "Annual Fertilizer Imports by Product", "description": "" }, { "Data": "Quarterly International and Kenya Retail Price Trends", "description": "" },